WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-04-21-dockerize-an-asp-net-core-microservice-and-rabbitmq.md

 date: 2020-04-21T11:24:50+02:00
 author: Wolfgang Ofner
 categories: [Docker, ASP.NET]
-tags: [NET Core 3.1, 'C#', CQRS, docker, docker-compose, MediatR, microservice, RabbitMQ, Swagger]
+tags: [NET Core 3.1, 'C#', CQRS, Docker, Docker-Compose, MediatR, Microservice, RabbitMQ, Swagger]
 ---
 <a href="/rabbitmq-in-an-asp-net-core-3-1-microservice/" target="_blank" rel="noopener noreferrer">In my last post</a>, I added RabbitMQ to my two microservices which finished all the functional requirements.
 Microservices became so popular because they can be easily deployed using Docker.
 Today I will dockerize my microservices and create Docker container which can be run anywhere as long as Docker is installed.
 I will explain most of the Docker commands but basic knowledge about starting and stopping containers is recommended.